opsgility/ai-for-good/Source Labs/polar-bear-lab/Exercise 4.md

 	The code that you just added uses the Azure Storage SDK for Node.js ([azure-storage](https://www.npmjs.com/package/azure-storage)) to generate a read-only SAS for the blob that is passed to the Custom Vision Service, and appends it to the blob URL as a query string.
 The SAS is valid for 3 minutes and allows read access only.
 This allows your code to submit private blobs to the Custom Vision Service for analysis without putting the blobs in a public container where anyone could download them.

-4. Replace the following placeholders in the function code with the values below.
-Then **save** your changes.
+4. Replace the following placeholders in the function code with the values listed below.
+Then **Save** your changes.

 	- **PREDICTION_URL** on line 2 with the prediction URL you saved in Task 2